 “You can color a character black, white, brown or purple and get more people of that color to watch your show but if their story or adventure is not authentic then the audience will always be those people of color and never be your fans.
-Like I remember Cannon Busters had a black lead, but I could not tell you his name.
+Like, I remember Cannon Busters had a black lead, but I could not tell you his name.
 The Rainy Days story is a fantasized re-telling grounded in reality and authenticity.
 People will read it and say that’s my sister, brother, father, grandmother, that’s me, that’s my pain, that’s my happiness, that is my story.
 And that’s why Rainy Days is different from anything else.
 The rain from the story’s plot is not the reason for the title.
 Everyone has rainy days.
 That shared experience is what a rainy day is.
 But what do you do on a rainy day when everything seems so negative?
 You join with your family and friends, focus on the good, play games, eat, be happy cause you know the rain is going to pass.
 So I figure, how about I take that entire experience of a rainy day and put it into a story that’s never been told before, but you couldn’t wait to hear.”

 Question: Is the book meant only for black people?

 "Why is it that anything pro black, or anything that has people of color in a position to be celebrated, someone has to think it's being discriminatory?
 Nazi killing stories always get rave reviews, as they should, but HOLD UP if people of color take on their oppressors?
 No, Rainy Days is a story for any and everyone who has gone through strife and turmoil.
 The story allows the characters, in their hardship, to find comfort in their bodies and lives so that they can overcome their enemies and help the ones they love.
-I believe everyone who reads from any back ground will find a character or event that they can relate to.
+I believe everyone who reads from any background will find a character or event that they can relate to.
 It is a story of self discovery and there is always more than meets the eye."

-Video Interviews Coming April 2020
+Video Interviews Coming Fall 2020